Northeast Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment stands at 3,240 in December 2024, it fell by 570 jobs from November and contracted by 670 jobs year-over-year.
+• Total local employment registered 2,920 in May 2025, it showed an uptick of 240 jobs from April and reduced by 40 jobs year-over-year.

-• The local employment rate registered 47.9%.
-It contracted of 8.3 percentage points from November and fell by 9.0 percentage points from same month last year.
+• The local employment rate stands at 66.9%.
+It grew of 5.3 percentage points from April and declined by 0.9 percentage points from same month last year.

-• Local unemployment rate reached 6.2%.
-It decreased by 1.9 percentage points month-over-month, and showed decline by 0.2 percentage points year-over-year.
+• Local unemployment rate registered 6.7%.
+It decreased by 0.0 percentage points month-over-month, and showed growth by 0.5 percentage points year-over-year.

 Employment Trends